 There has been much debate about the impact of the marine ingredients used by fish farms.
 ASC’s Feed Standard makes clear that while certified mills must source increasing levels of environmentally sustainable ingredients, marine ingredients in fact make up a minority of feed ingredients, with around 75% of global aquafeed ingredients derived from agriculture – crops like soy, wheat and rice.
 These have their own impacts, notably deforestation and land conversion, which are often overlooked in debates about the industry.

-The Feed Standard uses an improvement model for marine ingredients which requires feed mills to source from more sustainable fisheries overtime.
-MarinTrust and MSC, both full ISEAL-members, play a crucial role in this mechanism and form the key stepping stones for improvement.
-Intermediate steps are recognized FIP programmes leading up to each scheme representatively.
+The Feed Standard uses an improvement model for marine ingredients which requires feed mills to source from more sustainable fisheries over time.
+MarinTrust and MSC, both full members of the ISEAL Alliance, play a crucial role in this mechanism and form the key steppingstones for improvement.
+Intermediate steps are recognised FIP programmes leading up to each scheme representatively.
 The model offers a unique opportunity for feed mills to work together with their fish meal and fish oil suppliers to meet the increasing requirements over time.
 Ultimately, the major volume of marine ingredients needs to be derived from MSC fisheries.

 - Terrestrial Plant ingredients

 For plant-based ingredients, as with marine based, mills will have to record and report all ingredients that make up over 1% of a feed and will need to take steps to ensure they have been responsibly sourced.
 Crucially, they will have to assess the risk of a particular ingredient contributing towards deforestation or land conversion and must commit to transitioning to a supply chain free from these key negative impacts.